-Original post made by Ted Rudow III, MA, a member of the Palo Alto High School community, on Jun 22, 2012
+Original post made by Ted Rudow III, MA, Palo Alto High School, on Jun 22, 2012

 Too many Americans are still out of work to justify cuts to the food stamp program.
 Democrats and Republicans banded together in the Senate to defeat an amendment by Sen. Rand Paul, R-Ky., to slash spending on the program nearly in half.

 Still, a version of the 2012 Farm Bill passed by the Senate Agriculture Committee and being debated by the Senate floor contains a $4.5 billion reduction over the next decade to the Supplemental Nutritional Assistance Program budget.
 The cuts aren't as steep as Paul's proposal and they represent a fraction of the federal program's $80 billion a year spending.
 But it would nonetheless be a devastating blow to poor families.
 An amendment restoring cuts, offered by Sen. Kirsten Gillibrand, D-N.Y., is the best solution.
 Her amendment would not add to the deficit.
 Restoring cuts to the food stamp program would be paid for by capping subsidies to the highly profitable crop insurance companies

 They even made the poor people fight these wars for them, when all the poor really wanted was peace and enough to eat and wear and a place to sleep.They refuse to fight these wars and rebelled against letting the rich rob them.

 Company partners with Coupa Cafe to launch mobile payment app